carpentries-incubator/workflows-nextflow/_episodes/04-processes.md

 }

 workflow {
-  salmon_index()
+  //process is called like a function in the workflow block salmon_index()
 }
 ~~~
 {: .language-groovy }

+> ## DSL2
+> As we are using DSL2 `nextflow.enable.dsl=2` we need to define a
+`workflow` block to run the process.
+{: .callout }

 This example build a salmon index for the yeast transcriptome.
 This process would run once.
 We use the special Nextflow variable `${projectDir}` to specify the directory where the main script is located.
 This is important as Nextflow scripts are executed in a separate working directory.